AntonioRochaAZ/CPP-Game/README.md

     other platforms (changes to the Makefile might be necessary).

 > **KNOWN BUGS:**
-    - Segmentation fault when launching the executable by double clicking (instead of using the command line).
-      It comes from Game::init, but must still be debugged.
     - Graphical bug when players die while facing left (easy to solve: add a shift to the generated temporary entity when there's a sprite flip).
+    - Game crashes (intended) when objects collide at the same speed.

 ### TODOs

 In no specific order.

+- Improve the mouse controller handling in collision handling, try to make it as generic as possible... so that we don't have to list all MouseController types of components.

+- Replace TempEntity entity by a State.
+Will be much more logical.
-- Apply color filters to players when they get hit, and to projectiles to change their colour.
+- Apply color filters to projectiles to change their colour.
 - Make the texture pointer in Game::AssetManager shared pointers that can be owned by Sprite and UILabel components.
-- Think of how to generalize KeyboardController's calls, as well as Health's (how to have a temporary animation when the entity is hurt).
-Perhaps use virtual functions and/or state machines, and/or function pointers.
 - Learn how to properly center the text on the screen
-- Separate States from Components in ECS.hpp.
+- Separate States from Components in ECS.hpp (?).
 - Work into compiling for Windows and Linux.

-- Perhaps generalize the KeyboardController component later, by allowing different actions to be triggered by the attack buttons according to the Entity.
-Perhaps create a sort of attack component.
-- Optimize rendering (stop rendering objects off-screen) (Must think if this really is necessary, and if so, when).
+- Optimize rendering: Have different renderers per managers.
+Only clear background's renderer if needed (if the background moves perhaps, when the player moves, although it may not even be necessary, must check).
+(Also stop rendering objects off-screen) (Must think if this really is necessary, and if so, when).
-- Make updating independent of FPS.
+- Make updating independent of FPS. (actually not really sure if really necessary, but sure.)
 - Add options to windown size etc.
 - Create function for changing order of component updates (?) (currently a mess).
 - Create function for deleting components?